 pipeline.ymlcontains the definition of the pipeline, which in this case only has two stages: build and deploy.

 You will see information such as Region, Space, and Organization displayed.
 If no organization or space displays, update the Region field.
-In particular, if Washington DC is selected, switch to the Dallas region.
+In particular, if

-Click Create at the top right of the page.
+Click Create.
 Your new toolchain is displayed.

 - You can click on the pipeline to view your application being built or you can remain on the toolchain page until the pipeline finishes building.

 From the toolchain page, go to the application console by clicking View Console on the Deploy Stage pipeline tile.

 Open the application from the App Console by clicking Visit App URL.

 Note: Due to Internet Explorer and Microsoft Edge limitations, the application will not display in those browsers.
 We recommended that you open your application using Firefox, Chrome, or Safari instead.